 It is important to note that a motherboard and a chipset are not the same thing.
 Although they work in combination with each other, there are key differences between them.
 Your chipset is both a data communication centre and traffic controller, while doubling as the determinant for the features you’ll have access to on your motherboard.
 Many of these features can be deal-breakers for new builders and enthusiasts alike when picking out a motherboard, such as: PCI-E lanes and slots, CPU overclocking, the rear IO makeup and more.

-AMD has retained the same pattern with chipsets since the start of their AM4 platform, and this is likely to remain the same for AM5, even if the names have changed a little.
-Since first generation Ryzen chips landed back in 2017, the top-end chipset has always been ‘X#70’.
+AMD has retained the same pattern with chipsets since the start of their AM4 platform, and this has remained the same for AM5, even if the names have changed a little.
+Since the first generation Ryzen chips landed back in 2017, the top-end chipset has always been ‘X#70’.
 Motherboards which utilise this chipset take a no compromises approach to features, whereby you’re likely to have all of the available features that come with that generation of CPU.

 CPU Overclocking Support

 When it comes to overclocking, we already know that both of the ‘E’ variant chipsets are designed to be better suited for boosting the new Ryzen 7000 CPUs past stock speeds.
-This means that both X670E and B650E are going to have more power stages on the VRMs, better cooling, and improved stability to assist overclocking.
+Both the X670E and B650E motherboards thus, will have more VRM power phases compared to the other available chipsets.
+This will invoke a bit of a premium on the boards, but arguably, for the increase in performance it might be worthwhile for many consumers.

 PCI-E 5.0, Graphics Cards & SSDs